RESOURCES

 Fliege, Stu.
 Tales & Trails of Illinios.
 (University of Illinois Press, 2002)

 Reps, John W. Cities of the Mississippi.
-Nineteenth-Century Images of Urban Development. (includes some Illinois towns bordering the river) (University of Missouri Press, 1994)
+Nineteenth-Century Images of Urban Development.
+(University of Missouri Press, 1994)

 Schneider, Paul.
 Old Man River.
 The Mississippi River in North American History.
 (Henry Holt, 2014) (and watch Viking River Cruise interview with author)